tonsky/datascript/README.md

 * No history support, though history can be implemented on top of immutable DB values
 * No cache segments management, no laziness.
 All DB must reside in memory
 * No facilities to persist, transfer over the wire or sync DB with the server
-* No pluggable storage options
+* No pluggable storage options, no full-text search, no partitions
-* No full-text search
-* No partitions
 * No external dependencies
 * Free